dkanada/gelli/README.md

 Since this was a small project intended mainly for myself, there are some things I haven't resolved yet.
 I would appreciate pull requests to fix any of these issues!

-* All lists are capped at 100 entries to avoid excessive load times
 * Artist sorting isn't available through the API
 * Playlists and favorites will not update automatically when changed
-* Sorting also requires a reload to take effect
 * Batch actions are not yet functional

 ## Future Plans

-I don't currently have plans to add any large features.
 If I ever find the time, these are some of the items I would potentially include.

+* Interface overhaul
+* Recents caching
 * Offline downloads
+* SyncPlay
+* Smart playlists
+* Session controls

+These are features I wouldn't include myself, but I would accept pull requests with good code.

 * Support for other media types
+* Chromecast
+* Android Auto

 ## Screenshots